rtts/lego/_mocs/thumper.md

 # Big Thumper

-Bad-ass custom cruiser with a BIG single-cylinder engine and ape-hangers!
+A unique custom motorcycle with a BIG single-cylinder engine, funky steering linkage, and ape-hanger handlebars!